oschweitzer/learning-resources/nodejs.md

 server.listen(3000);
 ```

+### Node.js streams

+In Node.js, data from network or file are put in a special data structure called **streams** which are widely used in Node.js.
+There are mainly used for reading/writing files and network communications.

+Streams are used to avoid the issue to have a file (or a big amount of data) into memory all at once.
+Streams read chunks of data, piece by piece, processing its content without keeping it all in memory.
+Streams allow to process data as soon has we have it, we don't have to wait for the whole data to be received to start processing it.
+These are the two main advantages of streams.

+Node.js has 4 types of stream:

+- `Writable`: streams to which we can write data (for example to write a file on the filesystem).
+- `Readable`: streams from which we can read data (for example to read a file from the filesystem).
+- `Duplex`: streams that are both Readable and Writable.
+- `Transform`: streams that can modify the data as it is written or read.

+You already encountered two of these stream types. `Request` is a `Readable` stream and `Response` is a `Writable` stream.

+Internally, streams are working on buffers.
+A **buffer** is a temporary memory that a stream takes to hold some data until it is consumed.
+In Node.js, by default, a buffer memory works on `String` and `Buffer` (it is possible to work with object with the `objectMode` property).
+When pushing data into a stream, the data will be pushed into the stream buffer.
+It this buffer is full, the push will return false.

 ### Parsing request bodies

-Incoming data are put in a special data structure called **streams**.
-Streams are widely used in Node.js.
-Incoming request body is split into data chunks.
-This concept allows the server to start working with data early.
-We are not directly working with these chunks, but we are using **buffers** that are structure holding multiple chunks.

-To listen to a stream, we will use an event listener on the request.
+Incoming data are handled by Node.js with streams.
+To listen to a stream, we will use an event listener on the request (because Node.js streams extend the `EventEmitter` class).
 This listener is available through the `on('data', ())` function.
 In order to know when we have received all the data, we will use the `on('end', ())` listener.

 ```javascript
 const http = require('http');